 The tournament is limited to the first 75 boats that register, so get your entries in early to be able to fish this always fun-filled sport fishing event.

-See our 72 page Key West Marlin 2013 Tournament Magazine for more information and images.
+See our Key West Marlin 2015 Tournament Magazine for more information and images.
 The file is rather large and may take a moent to load.

 Beginning January 1, 2008, anglers fishing from HMS permitted vessels and participating in billfish tournaments must use only non-offset circle hooks when deploying natural bait or natural bait artificial lure combinations.
 Tournament anglers may deploy “J” hooks with artificial lures.
 NMFS encourages the use of circle hooks by non-tournament anglers to reduce post-release mortality of Atlantic Billfish.
 For more information visit the NMFS website at http://www.nmfs.noaa.gov/